bleaktwig/yuadrem-wiki/docs/index.md

 * Try to include pictures from the original Yuadrem repository, probably with a web link.
 -->

-Yuadrem was first settled by the firstborn oric gods, [Et](religions/tanethism_pantheon.md#et) and [Om](religions/tanethism_pantheon.md#om).
+Yuadrem was first settled by the firstborn oric gods, [Et](religion/godtrees/et.md) and [Om](religion/godtrees/om.md).
 Et was a large and thin birch, pliable and adaptable.
 Om was a short and stout juniper, vigorous and prodigious.
 These two gods were ever locked in combat, yet none could take the upper hand.
 This conflict became known as the War of Spring<!-- TODO.
 Link. -->.

 To aid in the eternal battle, Et created the [humes](kins/hume.md), a kin as malleable as the god.
 Et bestowed upon humes Chromology<!-- TODO.
 Link. -->, teaching them to wage war using Color.
 Om in turn created [imates](kins/imate.md), a smaller kin able to traverse the forests of Et's children with ease.
 The imates were gifted Apomantics<!-- TODO.
 Link. -->, and fought using Word.

 The conflict ended with the burning of Om, an event known as the Schism<!-- TODO.
-Link. -->. the primordial one [Pheter](religions/tanethism_pantheon.md#pheter), angered by the death of the god, retaliated by striking Et with lightning.
-The blast burned the god-tree, and brought the 40-Year Famine<!-- TODO.
+Link. -->.
+The primordial one [Pheter](religion/primordials/pheter.md), angered by the death of the god, retaliated by striking Et with lightning.
+The blast burned the godtree, and brought the 40-Year Famine<!-- TODO.
 Link. --> to both humes and imates.
 This event marks the year 0, and the beginning of history.

 --------------------------------------------------------------------------------
 ## Geography